 Civil Foundation’s primary objectives in the protocol’s first year are to:

-- Begin a process of meaningful, global input from Civil Protocol participants about the Constitution, the Council, and the evolutionary management of the Protocol overall;
+Begin a process of meaningful, global input from the Token Holders, Newsrooms and the Public about the Constitution, the Council, and the evolutionary management of the Protocol overall;

-- Make iterative amendments to the Constitution, including updates to its decentralized decision-making framework while protecting its values as the Protocol grows, as well as a method for making amendments as a community going forward.
+Make iterative amendments to the Constitution, including updates to its decentralized decision-making framework, while protecting its values as the Protocol grows, as well as creating a method for making amendments as a community going forward;

 Approximately one year after the Protocol’s creation, token holders will vote either to ratify the Constitution, or to issue a continuing resolution.
-Token Holders may vote to ratify certain elements and reject others.
-More detail on the constitution ratification process is outlined below.
+Token Holders may vote to ratify certain elements and reject others;

-- Subsequent versions of the Constitution will outline Council additional features such as term limits, conflict of interest policies, and nomination process.
+Subsequent versions of the Constitution will outline additional features of the Council’s operation, such as term limits, conflict of interest policies, and nomination processes.

 Civil Constitution: This document must be referenced in support of any argument for limiting the access of any Newsroom to the Civil Protocol, whether that argument appears in a proposed Challenge, Vote, Appeal or Veto.

-- Temporary Constitutional powers, before Ratification: This document -- and its subsequent amendments -- are in force until such a time as it is ratified by the community according to the process detailed above.
+Temporary Constitutional authority, before Ratification: This document — and its subsequent amendments — are in force until such a time as it is ratified by the community according to the process detailed above.

-Constitution Ratification Process: Within the first year of the Protocol’s creation, the Civil Constitution will undergo various iterations prior to full ratification.
-These interim stages are as follows:
+Constitution Ratification Process: The Civil Constitution will undergo various iterations prior to full ratification, as follows:

-- Inaugural Constitution (to be Published Prior to Registry Launch): At the launch of the Civil Registry, anyone can apply to start a Newsroom on Civil.
-As part of that process, prospective Newsrooms need to sign the Constitution and commit to abide by it.
-The “launch version” of the Constitution will reflect the comments and feedback from the beta version, as well additional sections to add clarity to the self-governance framework.
+Inaugural Constitution (Published December 19, 2018) The “launch version” of the Constitution will reflect the comments and feedback from the beta version, as well additional sections to add clarity to the self-governance framework.

-- Revised Inaugural Constitution (Target - First Half of 2019): Once Civil is live, real-life opportunities, challenges and conundra will present themselves.
+Revised Inaugural Constitution (2019): Once Civil is live, real-life opportunities, challenges and dilemmas will present themselves.
 The community will have thoughts about what’s working and what’s not.
 The Council will be fully established and will help synthesize that community feedback.
 In the first half of 2019, the Council will propose and vote on a new version of the Constitution to share with the Community.

-- Community Governance (Target - Second Half of 2019): Civil’s ultimate goal is community self-management.
+Community Governance (2020): Civil’s ultimate goal is community self-management.
 That will come with a formal ratification of a Constitution that reflects a year’s worth of experience from a broader set of global stakeholders, Newsrooms and others.
-From this stage forward, Token Holders will be able to offer up amendments to the Constitution to be ratified by CVL Tokenolders.
-The Council, after a period of advising on the content of the Constitution, will transition at this point to serve solely as a court of appeals in response to community action, and over time the Council members themselves will be elected by CVL Token Holders.
+From this stage forward, Token Holders will be able to offer up amendments to the Constitution to be ratified by Token Holders.
+The Council, after a period of advising on the content of the Constitution, will transition to serve solely as a court of appeals in response to community action, and over time the Council members themselves will be elected by Token Holders.

 Requirements for listing on the Civil Registry include:

-Provision of a Charter, a standardized form of which is to be maintained by the Community and which specifies:
+Provide a Charter, a short standardized form which specifies:

-- Staking a given amount of CVL tokens to satisfy the application requirement.
-Token Holders have the power to set the application token requirement.
+Staking the required amount of CVL tokens to satisfy the application requirement.
+Token Holders have the power to alter the application token requirement at any time.
 More information can be found in the Appendix under Governance Parameters.

 If a Newsroom is challenged, all Token Holders will be allowed to vote on whether they support the Newsroom or the challenger.
+Unless otherwise specified in the Civil Constitution, all Token Holders are eligible to participate in any vote held on the Protocol.
+Each Token Holder’s vote is weighted according to the number of CVL tokens they stake.
+Votes require a simple majority (more than 50.00 percent) to carry.
 More information on the voting process can be found in the Appendix under Voting Process.

-- If the vote is in favor of the Newsroom, the Newsroom will be allowed to remain on the Civil Registry, and the Challenger’s deposit will revert to the Newsroom and majority voters.
+If the vote is in favor of the Newsroom, the Newsroom will be allowed to remain on the Civil Registry, and the Challenger’s deposit will be distributed to the Newsroom and majority voters.

-- If the vote is in favor of the Challenger, the Newsroom will be removed from the Civil Registry, and the Newsroom’s deposit will revert to the Challenger and majority voters.
+If the vote is in favor of the Challenger, the Newsroom will be removed from the Civil Registry, and the Newsroom’s deposit will be distributed to the Challenger and majority voters.

-- Prior to enacting these outcomes, anyone may appeal its case to the Civil Council, which is required to describe the Constitutional rationale for its decision with at least one public report, issued by the majority.
+Prior to enacting these outcomes, anyone may appeal their case to the Civil Council, which is required to describe the Constitutional rationale for its decision with at least one public report, issued by the majority.
 Dissenting Council Members may publish their own reports.
 Council votes will be made public.

-Civil is a social contract entered into by its CVL Token Holders in service of supporting a free, open and trustworthy press for all.
+Civil is a social contract entered into by Token Holders in service of supporting a free, open and trustworthy press for all.
 That contract is embodied in this Constitution.
-The Constitutional framework for steering consensus over all network-wide governance disputes-- as it is or as amended -- by the Journalists, Newsrooms, and the people who make up the Community of Token Holders.
+The Constitutional framework for steering consensus over all network-wide governance disputes — as it is or as amended — by Newsrooms and Token Holders.

 Through the enactment and collective maintenance of the purpose (paragraph IV) and values as expressed in the Journalism ethics policy (paragraph V), the Civil Community expects to see ethical and trustworthy journalism flourish far into the future.